Dashboard

 If you want to see full logging of the original CI job for an individual test failure, you can click **Logs** in the expanded failure details panel to go to the job's page in your CI provider.

-Tests may transition between flaky, broken, and healthy states multiple times over their lifetime.
-You can see previous changes in the detected health status of a test in Test History, as well as an explanation for why it was detected to have a new state.
+Tests may transition between Healthy, Flaky, and Broken states multiple times over their lifetime.
+You can see previous status changes in Test History, as well as an explanation for why each transition occurred — including which monitor triggered it.